TrW236/Udacity.SelfDriving.Term1.VehiclesDetection/README.md

 ### 1. Extract features in each window

 In ``search_cars.py`` two functions ``gen_windows_single_layer`` and ``gen_all_windows`` are defined to realize the sliding windows searching.
-Function ``gen_windows_single_layer`` is to generate a row of windows and ``gen_all_windows`` is to generate all windows in search field.
+Function ``gen_windows_single_layer`` is to generate a row of windows and ``gen_all_windows`` is to generate all windows in the search field.
 A function ``search_windows``is defined to search the cars with this method, a test result is below.

 A test Result is shown below.

 <img src="https://filedn.com/lUE8ye7yWpzFOF1OFLVsPau/Github/vehicleDetection/slide_wins_notsub.png" alt="sliding windows not HOG" width="888">

-To mention is that, using this method it will take relatively long time to process the image, in oder to get a satisfactory result.
+To mention is that, using this method it will take relatively long time to process the image, in order to get a satisfactory result.

-### 2. Using heatmap method to get a more precise result
+### 2. Using heat map method to get a more precise result

 In ``search_cars.py`` function ``add_heat``, ``apply_threshold`` are defined to apply the heatmap method.
 A test result is below.